ErikBjare/gptme/README.md

   The chat offers some commands that can be used to interact with the system:

-    /continue    Continue response.
     /undo         Undo the last action.
     /log          Show the conversation log.
-    /edit        Edit previous messages.
+    /edit         Edit the conversation in your editor.
     /rename       Rename the conversation.
     /fork         Create a copy of the conversation with a new name.
-    /summarize   Summarize the conversation so far.
+    /summarize    Summarize the conversation.
-    /load        Load a file.
-    /save        Save the most recent code block to a file.
+    /save         Save the last code block to a file.
-    /shell       Execute a shell command.
+    /shell        Execute shell code.
-    /python      Execute a Python command.
+    /python       Execute Python code.
-    /replay      Re-execute past commands in the conversation (does not store output in log).
+    /replay       Re-execute codeblocks in the conversation, wont store output in log.
     /impersonate  Impersonate the assistant.
     /help         Show this help message.
     /exit         Exit the program.

 Options:
   --prompt-system TEXT            System prompt.
 Can be 'full', 'short', or